 In Peru, many women and girls work as domestic workers in precarious conditions.
 The aim is to help 300 girls obtain education and better jobs through school support and vocational training.
 In addition, 250 adult domestic workers will receive training to access decent jobs and fair wages, thus improving their lives and protecting their children from child labor.

-Half a million females work as servants and nannies in Peru.
+Half a million women and girls work as servants in Peru.
 Most come to Lima from rural poverty or shantytowns.
-The vast majority do not enjoy basic rights: schooling, 6 day work week, minimum wage.
-Girls as young as 9 years serve others to earn a meal and care for children, instead of going to school themselves.
-Women and girls suffer abuse and entrapment.
-We enable these women to stand up for their rights and negotiate better jobs and give these girls a chance to reclaim their childhood.
+The majority do not enjoy basic rights: schooling, a 6 day work week or minimum wage.
+Girls as young as 9 serve others to earn a meal.
+They care for young children, foregoing their own education.
+We allow girls the chance to reclaim their childhood through educational and recreational support.
+We also enable women to improve job skills, as they learn to negotiate better job conditions.

-We are helping break through a heritage of poverty and servitude passed from mother to daughter because of lack of opportunity and education.
-As they gain skills, confidence and understanding of their rights, the 800 girls and women we serve each year will pursue more education and secure better jobs.
-They in turn will educate other domestic workers and parents of young girls about the alternatives and will fight to ensure the rights of all domestic workers are respected.
+We are helping break through a heritage of poverty and servitude passed from mother to daughter because of a lack of opportunity and education.
+As they gain skills, confidence and understanding of their rights, the 550 girls and women we serve each year will pursue better education and secure better jobs.
+They in turn will educate other domestic workers, and parents of young girls.
+They will fight to ensure the rights of all domestic workers are respected.

 This project has provided additional documentation in a PDF file (projdoc.pdf).